-Granting that there are some species that the rest-of-the-world would be better off without (e.g. mosquitoes that carry malaria) does not mean that we do not have a strong prima facie obligation to preserve a species that is under threat from our activities.
+Granting that there are some species the rest of the world would be better off without (e.g. mosquitoes that carry malaria) does not mean that we do not have a strong prima facie obligation to preserve a species that is under threat from our activities.
 Protecting a species is good, not just because it preserves individuals, but because it preserves a whole way of being alive - a unique kind of telos.
 The death of a species destroys that way of life forever.
-While such a loss represents a (non-moral) evil, the (intentional) causation of such a loss is a prima facie moral evil.
-The argument that species die out all the time in the natural world is irrelevant here; in the natural world, new species typically arise to take the place of old ones, but when humans kill species, this does not happen, so we leave the world a poorer place.
+While such a loss represents a (non-moral) evil, the causing of such a loss is a prima facie moral evil.
+The argument that species die out all the time in the natural world is misplaced; in the natural world, new species arise to take their place, but when humans kill species, this does not happen, so we leave the world a poorer place.

 (3) Which living things do we owe these obligations to?

-So far, we have discussed five categories of obligations: obligation towards (i) other living things; (ii) animals that have minds; (iii) companion animals; (iv) human beings; and (v) groups of organisms: greater wholes (e.g. ecosystems) and classes (e.g. species).
+So far, we have discussed five categories of obligations: obligation towards (i) other living things; (ii) animals that have minds; (iii) companion animals; (iv) human beings; and (v) aggregates: greater wholes (e.g. ecosystems) and classes (e.g. species).
 We now have to define, as precisely as possible, which organisms fall within the scope of these obligations.

 (i) Which living things count?